abstract-open-solutions/redturtle.smartlink/README.txt

 backend/frontend URLs.
 For this reason you must use the "*Configure Smart Link*" control panel to handle URL transformation.

-You can also use a control that say to Smart Link to store relative URLs but this will also include the Plone site id (and you must rewrite this from Apache if you don't like this).
+You can also use an option that says to Smart Link to store relative URLs, but this will also include the Plone site id in every link (and you must rewrite this from Apache if you don't like this).

 Warning 1
 ---------

-Smart Link shapechange itself and hide from portal_types tool the basic Plone Link type!
+Smart Link shapechange itself and hide from portal_types tool the basic Plone Link type.

 Warning 2
 ---------